|

 Cheeseman, H. M.

-He was the son of Henry E and Christina E Cheeseman,
+He was the son of George and Elizabeth Cheeseman, from

 |